gazbert/bxbot/CONTRIBUTING.md

-# Contributing to BX-Bot
+# Contributing to BX-bot
-BX-Bot is released under the [MIT](http://opensource.org/licenses/MIT) license.
+BX-bot is released under the [MIT](http://opensource.org/licenses/MIT) license.
 If you would like to contribute something, or simply want to hack the code, this document should help you get started.

 ## Reporting bugs and suggesting enhancements